Next.js modernization for enterprise exit strategy

 TL;DR — Quick Summary

 You know that moment when your dev team 'hacks' a feature together without a second thought for Core Web Vitals or SEO continuity.
 It's 11 PM and you're thinking about your upcoming Series B, dreading the technical due diligence that might expose 'spaghetti code' in your backend.
+In 2026, this isn't just a minor annoyance; it's a multi-million dollar liability.

 Get your HealthTech SaaS ready for a high-value exit by upgrading your frontend to Next.js 15.